Laleh-S/Project-1/README.md

 Link to project https://laleh-s.github.io/Project/

 ## Overview
 After learning JavaScript for only two weeks, I had to build and design a JavaScript grid game.
-I decided to chose snake because I used to enjoy playing this game on my sony ericsson phone.
+I decided to choose snake because I used to enjoy playing this game on my sony ericsson phone.

 ## Requirements
 - Render a game in the browser